rugbyprof/4553-Spatial-DS/Assignments/09-Program_5/README.md

 - ***Query 2: Nearest Neighbor:***
-    - Click on the world map and get the nearest `feature` within `XXX` miles, possibly with specific features further filtering the query (magnitude of earthquake, etc.) where `features` are listed below:
+    - Click on the world map and get the nearest `feature` within `XXX` miles, possibly with specific feature values, further filtering the query (magnitude of earthquake, etc.) where `features` are listed below:
         - Volcanos
         - Earthquakes
         - Meteors